Average Weather in Mason City Iowa, United States

-The topography within 2 miles of Mason City contains only modest variations in elevation, with a maximum elevation change of 131 feet, and an average elevation above sea level of 1,119 feet.
+The topography within 2 miles of Mason City contains only modest variations in elevation, with a maximum elevation change of 131 feet and an average elevation above sea level of 1,119 feet.
 Within 10 miles also contains only modest variations in elevation (266 feet).
-Within 50 miles contains significant variations in elevation (574 feet).
+Within 50 miles contains only modest variations in elevation (574 feet).

 The area within 2 miles of Mason City is covered by artificial surfaces (70%) and cropland (26%), within 10 miles by cropland (95%), and within 50 miles by cropland (98%).

 This report illustrates the typical weather in Mason City, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 4 weather stations near enough to contribute to our estimation of the temperature and dew point in Mason City.

 For each station, the records are corrected for the elevation difference between that station and Mason City according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.

 The estimated value at Mason City is computed as the weighted average of the individual contributions from each station, with weights proportional to the inverse of the distance between Mason City and a given station.

 The stations contributing to this reconstruction are: Mason City Municipal Airport (81%, 10 kilometers, west); Charles City Municipal Airport (8%, 49 kilometers, east); Austin Municipal Airport (6%, 61 kilometers, north); and Iowa Falls Municipal Airport (4.3%, 76 kilometers, south).